American Idiot (musical): Brisbane (2017)

 American Idiot had its Australian debut at the Queensland Performing Arts Centre from February 23 to March 12.
 The role of St. Jimmy was shared between Australian rock musicians Chris Cheney (The Living End), and Phil Jamieson (Grinspoon).

 Frankfurt (2018)

 On January 17, 2018, the first German production of American Idiot opened at the renowned rock concert venue Batschkapp in Frankfurt.
-The production, which is mounted by the startup company Off-Musical Frankfurt, is directed by Thomas Helmut Heep.
-The creative team also consists of Ludwig Mond (choreographer) and Dean Wilmington (musical director).
+The production, mounted by the startup company Off-Musical Frankfurt, was directed by Thomas Helmut Heep.
+The creative team also consisted of Ludwig Mond (choreographer) and Dean Wilmington (musical director).
 The lyrics were translated into German by Titus Hoffmann.
 The production garnered positive reviews, with Jens Alsbach from Musicalzentrale saying that it "sets new standards for musical theatre in Germany".

 Australian Tour (2018)

 Following the success of the musical's 2017 run in Brisbane, it returned for a second season in 2018, touring around Australia.
-Performances took place in Sydney, Adelaide, Perth and Melbourne, before returning to Brisbane, and then ending in Darwin.
+Performances took place in Sydney, Adelaide, Perth, and Melbourne before returning to Brisbane and then ending in Darwin.
 The role of St. Jimmy was shared between Australian rock musicians Phil Jamieson (Grinspoon), Sarah McLeod (The Superjesus) and Adalita Srsen (Magic Dirt).